nktnlx/data_analysis_portfolio/README.md

 ## Study Projects
 In this section I will provide links to my github repositories containing code and jupyter notebooks I created while passing online courses or while just having fun with data and code.

+### machine learning engineer course
+**Description:** Machine Learning Engineer course by [karpov.courses X AI Talent Hub ITMO University](https://karpov.courses/ml-engineering).
+This is a 9 month course designed for data professionals.
+This course is an exhaustive basis for a career in Machine Learning and Data Science.
+The course program is built in a way that a graduate of the course can perform any stages of an ML engineer's work: from data collection and the application of classical algorithms, to training neural networks and A/B testing.
+**Repository:** Check the repository having my solutions on Machine Learning Engineer course tasks and challenges ---> [go to repo..](https://github.com/nktnlx/mle_course)
+**Status:** Completed in June 2025 (please, check the certificates section below).

 ### advanced data analysis course
 **Description:** Advanced Data Analysis course (Hard DA) by [karpov.courses](https://karpov.courses/analytics-hard).